Men's skirts: Contemporary styles

 In addition, since the mid-1990s, a number of clothing companies have been established to sell skirts specifically designed for men.
 These include Macabi Skirt in the 1990s, Menintime in 1999, Midas Clothing in 2002 and Skirtcraft in 2015.

 In 2010, the fashion chain H&M featured skirts for men in its lookbook.

 In 2018, Zara added a skirt for men in its Reshape collection.

+In 2023, the fashion chain Horsmens Fashion featured skirts for men in its lookbook.

 Wicca and neo-paganism

 In Wicca and neopaganism, especially in the United States, men (just as women) are encouraged to question their traditional gender roles.
 Amongst other things, this involves the wearing of robes at festivals and sabbat celebrations as ritual clothing (which Eilers equates to the "church clothes" worn by Christians on Sundays).
 Some denominations (called 'traditions') of Wicca even encourage their members to include robes, tunics, cloaks, and other such garments in their day-to-day wardrobes.